datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

 SQL requires single quotes around text values  while this may differ in other database platforms e.g use of double quotes instead.
 However, numeric fields should not be enclosed in quotes

 We will learn more about these two data types in later chapters.

+Let's try to find answer for this question.
+How does the game FIFA 17 perform in 2016?

+Think about how you will formulate the query.

 ---